F5Networks/f5-aws-cloudformation/supported/autoscale/ltm/via-dns/1nic/existing-stack/bigiq/README.md

   - **SQS Queue**<br>
   The SQS queue is used for cluster synchronization messages between cluster members.

+  - **Primary Election Process**<br>
+    In the event of a failure or scale-in event that deallocates the primary instance, a new primary instance is elected by the autoscale script based on the following criteria:
+    - Last backup time: If only one device has a running configuration, that device is promoted to primary.
+This is determined based on the lastBackup timestamp, which is set to the beginning of epoch time by default; this date gets updated with sync cluster creation.
+    - Lowest management IP address (private): If ***both*** devices have lastBackup set to either a) the default value or b) a non-default value, the device with the lowest private management IP address will be promoted to primary.
+  - **Restore From UCS**<br>
     The template now automatically saves a BIG-IP back up UCS file (to the **/backup** directory in the S3 bucket created by the template) every night at 12am, and saves 7 days of back up UCS files.
-In the event the system needs to restore from a backup UCS file, it uses the file with the latest timestamp.
+In the event the system needs to restore from a backup UCS file, the UCS with the latest timestamp will be restored when the following conditions are met:
+    - No device present has a running configuration.
+Any device with a running configuration will be promoted to primary before UCS will be restored.
+  - **Autoscale Timing**<br>
+    This section describes the different autoscale timing intervals and how to override them.
+    - Autoscale script execution interval: This interval can be overridden by changing the crontab schedule.
+      - AWS default: 60 seconds.
+        - Usage example (from [AWS Autoscale template](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/supported/autoscale/ltm/via-lb/1nic/existing-stack/payg/f5-payg-autoscale-bigip-ltm.template)): ("(crontab -l 2>/dev/null; echo '*/1 * * * * /config/cloud/aws/run_autoscale_update.sh') | crontab -\n",)
+    - Primary instance expiration timeout default: 3 minutes.
+Expiration of this interval causes the re-election of a new primary device, and can be overridden by passing the following parameter to autoscale.js:
+      - --primary-disconnected-time (milliseconds)
+      - Usage example: **f5-rest-node /config/cloud/aws/node_modules/@f5devcentral/f5-cloud-libs/scripts/autoscale.js --cloud aws --primary-disconnected-time 90000**.
+See [f5-cloud-libs usage](https://github.com/F5Networks/f5-cloud-libs/blob/master/USAGE.md) for complete usage information.
+    - Autoscale script execution timeout default: 10 minutes.
+Expiration of this interval causes the autoscale script execution to terminate, and can be overridden by passing the following parameter to autoscale.js:
+      - --autoscale-timeout (minutes)
+      - Usage example: **f5-rest-node /config/cloud/aws/node_modules/@f5devcentral/f5-cloud-libs/scripts/autoscale.js --cloud aws --autoscale-timeout 5**.
+See [f5-cloud-libs usage](https://github.com/F5Networks/f5-cloud-libs/blob/master/USAGE.md) for complete usage information.

 ---